 General Program Information

-The ASD program serves school-aged children who have a diagnosis of ASD, are consistently communicating with others (to ask for things, make comments, and ask questions) and have moderate to severe speech difficulties.
+The ASD program serves preschool and school-aged children who have a diagnosis of ASD, are consistently communicating with others (to ask for things, make comments, and ask questions) and have difficulty producing or pronouncing speech sounds.

 In this fee-for-service program, children participate in individual sessions with a Speech-Language Pathologist for 45 minutes per week.
 Parents attend the program with their children.
 Sessions are offered during regular business hours at our Duncan Mill Road clinic.